Don Hertzfeldt: Awards and honors

 In 2010, at the age of 33, Hertzfeldt received the San Francisco International Film Festival's "Persistence of Vision" Lifetime Achievement Award "for his unique contributions to film and animation," and "for challenging the boundaries of his craft."

 Hertzfeldt was the youngest director named in the They Shoot Pictures, Don't They list of "The 100 Important Animation Directors" of all time.

 In 2012, Hertzfeldt received the Ted M. Larson Award from the Fargo Film Festival, for his "contributions to film culture."

 In 2015, Hertzfeldt won the Grand Jury Award for Short Film a second time at the Sundance Film Festival, for World of Tomorrow.

 In December 2015, Hertzfeldt received a special award from the Austin Film Critics Association, "in celebration of a career of remarkable short filmmaking and contributions to animation spanning two decades, with 2015's award-winning World of Tomorrow being recognized as his best work to date."

 Hertzfeldt has been nominated for four Annie Awards for Best Animated Short Film.
 He lost for Rejected in 2001 and Everything Will Be OK in 2007 and won for World of Tomorrow in 2016.
 World of Tomorrow Episode Three: The Absent Destinations of David Prime was nominated in 2021 and lost.

 In 2016, World of Tomorrow was nominated for the Academy Award for Best Animated Short Film at the 88th Academy Awards, Hertzfeldt's second nomination.
 He lost to Bear Story.

 In 2025, ME advanced to the "shortlist", the final round of voting for the Academy Award for Best Animated Short Film at the 97th Academy Awards, but did not make the ultimate list of five nominees.

+In the summer of 2026, Paper Trail won the Grand Prize Annecy Crystal at the Annecy International Animation Film Festival and Hertzfeldt received a Lifetime Achievement Award at the Fantasia International Film Festival.